maximilionus/interform/examples/README.md

 # `interform` usage examples

-In this directory you can find the examples of package usage
+In this directory you can find examples of using this package.